 Notably, first offers tend to anchor negotiators not only on a number but also on a limited set of issues.
 In a real estate negotiation, for example, the list price encompasses attributes of a home, such as its size, location, condition, and so on.
 Yet when parties immediately focus on haggling over the list price, as is typically the case, they may fail to consider other issues they might negotiate to create value, such as the closing date, financing, and upgrades.

-Thus, it could be that early anchors are less effective than later ones.
+Thus, it could be that the anchoring effect of early anchors are less effective than later ones.
 To test this theory, Sinaceur and his team paired up undergraduate business students and had them engage in a simulated purchasing negotiation.
 One played the representative of a company that was hoping to sell the red bananas it produced to a pharmaceutical company, represented by the other student, for use in a drug that could alleviate a global epidemic.

 The parties had other underlying interests beyond sale price.
 The banana producer wanted to forge a long-term business relationship with the buyer and to alleviate an epidemic in its country with the drug.
 The pharmaceutical company wanted to produce the new drug as efficiently as possible to maximize the number of people cured.
 Therefore, the parties potentially could expand the discussion by negotiating issues such as quality checks of the bananas, access to the drug, and potential investment in the producer’s country.